“Be process driven, creativity is subjective. What I like you might hate and vice versa” – Gaurav Mehta

 We just took inspiration from that and it’s very true, which is why it’s so relatable.

 A viewer can’t say that it’s exaggerated.
-I think that’s due to the fact that you stayed very close to reality.
+I think that’s because you stayed very close to reality.
 And that’s why this campaign has done so well for us.

 Learn from Video Marketing experts